SharkByteCodes/OOPA5/README.md

 - BaddieShip.cs: subclass of Enemy.
 As the name implies, foreign/hostile ships on collision course
 - Environment.cs: should be the basis of forming the game's bounding box,
   - Stars.cs ~~could be a subclass, as stars are part of the environment~~ are it's own class.
 Emeny inheritance/polymorphism should be enough.
+  - Object Class to start weilding this new inheritance power

 In time constraints:
 - enemies may not move toward space station but destroyable on click.